 - Waiting lists: how long before you can get an appointment to see the physiotherapist?

-- Cost: how much will the appointment with the physiotherapist cost?
-It might be expensive, so you could check whether you can get help from Medicare, private health insurance or the National Disability Insurance Scheme (NDIS).
+- Costs: how much will the appointment with the physiotherapist cost?
+Check whether you can get help from Medicare, private health insurance or the National Disability Insurance Scheme (NDIS).

-- Location: find out where you have to go to see the physiotherapist – for example, a hospital, private consulting rooms or a community health centre.
-You might have to travel further than you expect, depending on your child’s needs.
-Some children’s physiotherapists do home visits.
+- Locations: find out where you have to go to see the physiotherapist – for example, a hospital, private consulting rooms or a community health centre.
+Some physiotherapists do home visits.

 - Qualifications: physiotherapists in Australia must be registered with the Australian Health Practitioner Regulation Agency (AHPRA).
 This means they have met all requirements to work as a physiotherapist in Australia.

-You might want to talk about these things and any other questions you have with your GP before you go to the physiotherapist.
+You might want to talk about these things and any other questions you have with your GP before your child sees the physiotherapist.
 You could also ask the physiotherapy practice or health centre when you make the appointment.
 It’s a good idea to write down your questions, so you don’t forget.